-The Company values its investments in wealth management products issued by banks and pledged deposits placed with a financial institution classified as short-term investments in the consolidated balance sheets (Note 2(k)) using quoted subscription or redemption prices published by the banks and financial institution.
+The Company values its investments in wealth management products issued by banks classified as short-term investments in the consolidated balance sheets (Note 2(k)) using quoted subscription or redemption prices published by the banks and financial institution.
 Accordingly, the Company classifies the valuation techniques that use these inputs as Level 2.